-The Regulation of Investigatory Powers Act 2000 (RIPA) and the Investigatory Powers Act 2016 (IPA) provide a regulatory framework which enables public authorities to obtain information through the use of certain covert investigatory techniques.
+The Regulation of Investigatory Powers Act 2000 (RIPA) and the Investigatory Powers Act 2016 (IPA) provide a regulatory framework which enables public authorities to obtain information using certain covert investigatory techniques.
 RIPA includes frameworks around the use of directed surveillance and the use of covert human intelligence sources (CHIS).

 The Investigatory Powers Act 2016 (IPA) provides the framework in which communications data can be accessed and obtained.

-This policy summarises how Cheshire East Council is able to use these frameworks and how applications can be lawfully made.
+This policy draws on the guidance contained in the Covert Surveillance and Property Interference Code of Practice (2018) (CSPI Code) and summarises how Cheshire East Council can use these frameworks and how applications can be lawfully made.
 It also provides directions regarding the storage, use and retention of information and data obtained from the use of such actions.